Places to Visit in Scotland in Winter

 Address: Kinlochleven, PH50 4SF

+The National Ice Climbing Centre at Kinlochleven offers activities for all age groups and abilities, and it can accommodate visitors whether they’re a beginner or an experienced climber.
 The centre features some of the world’s biggest indoor ice climbing walls and also has rock climbing walls with over 135 routes.
-Suffice it to say, if you’re in the area and you enjoy climbing then it’s going to be impossible to get bored at Ice Factor.
+Suffice it to say, if you’re in the area and you enjoy climbing, then it’s impossible to get bored at Ice Factor.

-Beginners can take to the indoor climbing walls under the supervision of trained instructors, and equipment is available to rent on-site if you don’t want to pay outright for your harness and safety gear on your first few climbs.
+Beginners can take to the indoor climbing walls under the supervision of trained instructors, and equipment is available to rent if you don’t want to pay outright for your harness and safety gear for your first few climbs.
+There are plenty of slabs, corners, and overhangs to practice on, and once you have some practice under your belt, you’ll eventually be able to tackle the more difficult climbing routes.

 The ice climbing wall is the highlight of Ice Factor and it’s second to none against any other indoor climbing centre in the world.
 Over 500 tonnes of real snow and ice have gone into constructing the wall which is a mightily impressive 12 metres (40 feet) high.
 The climbing centre also features an outdoor aerial adventure course if the weather isn’t too cold, after which you can warm up in the on-site café.